glynawe/awe/README.md

 ## Thank You

-Thank you to: Hendrick Boom, Tony Marsland, Carey Bloodworth, John Boutland and Nicolas Brouard for a great deal of expert advice, encouragement and testing; and the authors of the *Algol W Language Description* for creating such an unambiguous work.
+Thank you to: Hendrick Boom, Tony Marsland, Carey Bloodworth, John Boutland, Nicolas Brouard and Dario Dariol for a great deal of expert advice, encouragement and testing; and the authors of the *Algol W Language Description* for creating such an unambiguous work.

 ## By the Way